866-MY-ERSOP (866-693-7767) [email protected]

 We only need copies of your Corporate statements IF additional stock was purchased, stock bought back, or a contribution was made and we need to see the money going into or coming out of the account.
 Other than the applicable statement, it is unnecessary to send us your Corporate bank statements.

-Please be aware that if a participant with an account balance terminates or takes distribution, it is important to inform us immediately by emailing your Plan Coordinator with the following data:
+Please be aware that if a participant with an account balance terminates or takes a distribution, it is important to inform us immediately by emailing your Plan Coordinator with the following data:

 • The participant name, hours worked, and if applicable, the termination date and termination wages (if any).